HANCOCK-WOOD CHILDREN OF MEMBERS (C.O.M.) SCHOLARSHIPS

 - The student must be a current high school senior with a grade-point average (GPA) of 3.5 or higher.
 An official high school transcript is required.

-- The PSE scholarship requires a 3.0 GPA or higher and student must apply to an accredited engineering education program.
+- The PSE scholarship requires a 3.0 GPA or higher and the student must apply to an accredited engineering education program.
 An official high school transcript is required.

 - Any applicant who already has received a full tuition scholarship to a college or university is ineligible for a scholarship from Hancock-Wood or OEC.
 Applicants should alert Hancock-Wood if this occurs.